 St. Angela’s College, Sligo

-- Bachelor of Arts/Professional Masters in Education
+- Bachelor of Arts/Professional Master of Education (4 places)

-- Bachelor of Applied Science in Nutrition, Food and Business Management
+- Bachelor of Applied Science in Nutrition, Food and Business Management (3 places)

-- Bachelor of Nursing Science (School Leavers Only)
+- Bachelor of Nursing Science (School Leavers Only) (1 place on BNSc General and 2 places on BNSc Inteellectual Disability)

-- Bachelor of Arts Home Economics
+- Bachelor of Arts Home Economics (1 place)

 - Bachelor of Arts